Manchester Collective: Patterns in Repeat at Aviva Studios

 For decades, Meredith Monk has been one of the great escape artists of contemporary music, making work that spills into choreography, theatre, film and installation.
 Treating the voice as an instrument, her music often feels somehow beyond language, less interested in what sound signifies than in how the body produces it.
 But if she treats the voice as instrument, she also treats the instrument as voice.

-Monk’s rarely performed Backlight pushes that idea further, into the ensemble.
+Monk’s rarely performed Backlight pushes that idea further, into a larger ensemble.
 Here she plays with shadow and light through flickering layers of dissonance and texture.
 Four wind instruments – intimately connected to the breath-length of the voice – join lower strings whose bows become the in and out of breath.
 The music shifts from tension into suspended stillness, before the finale takes the chromaticism of the first two movements into more kinetic, almost ritualistic territory.

 Attention to the body takes a different form in Cassandra Miller’s Perfect Offering, composed while bed-bound with illness.
 This physical constraint shapes the piece, written with her laptop perched on her chest.
 Around this time, she found a Leonard Cohen line stuck in her head: “Ring the bells that still can ring, forget your perfect offering”, leading her to experiment with a found recording of convent bells.
 Slowing them down revealed hidden voices.
 “Bell-resonances combined like interweaving lines in renaissance polyphony”, she recalls.
 From these resonances, the entire piece is derived, producing a fragile and luminous work that feels less composed than discovered.